CraigCalman.com - An actor for writers, a writer for actors, and a director for both

 A CLARIFICATION:

 Another issue is that of stage versus film.
 I have studied deeply and practiced professionally in theatrical stage production, dramatic writing as well as film history, theory and technique.
 I've learned first hand the process of adapting stage plays to the screen.
-(William Wyler was a supremely successful practitioner of stage to screen adaptations, as were John Huston and the earlier work of John Ford and with Michael Curtiz, David O. Selznick, etc. novels were wonderfully adapted to the screen as well.)
-I started out in film school but realized that if the script is no good, the film wouldn't be either.
+(William Wyler was a supremely successful practitioner of stage to screen adaptations, as were John Huston and the earlier work of John Ford and with Michael Curtiz, David O. Selznick, etc. novels were wonderfully adapted to the screen as well.).
+I started out in film school and realized that if the script is no good, the film wouldn't be either.
 Theatre is the pure expression of dramatic writing and that is where I went to further and deepen my education.
 I am proud to know that I have LIVED (as an actor) many of the great classics of the past several centuries.
 I have gained a confidence earned from years of experience.

 Should a writer direct his own work?
 Effective RESULTS should silence those nay-sayers who put up their road blocks through prejudice or jealousy or as mere echoers of abstract theories.

-I am not interested in ego trips.
 "The play's the thing!"
 I personally relish the opportunity to meet and work with the many talented and brilliant directors employed today on stage, film and television.
 I welcome showing any and all interested and serious-minded directors and producers my scripts!
 Successful artistic collaboration among talented artists and professionals united in a shared vision is my goal!

-Since 2000 I have been a member of The Actors Studio West Playwright/Director Unit headed by Mark Rydell and Lyle Kessler.
+From 2000 to 2005 I was a member of The Actors Studio West Playwright/Director Unit headed by Mark Rydell and Lyle Kessler.
 Although they frown upon a playwright directing his own work for the purposes of their particular workshop, whose aim is to pair directors with writers, I have been permitted to direct staged readings of selections from several of my plays there when directors were unavailable..
 Below are rehearsal photos for a reading of "THE TURN OF THE CENTURY":

 Helen Wilson and Danna Hansen emote dramatically in my Victorian murder-mystery-comedy.